• Skip to primary navigation

 • Roasted cauliflower holds texture and flavor

-• Cheese sauce is simple and not too heavy
+• Cheese sauce is simple and not too heavy, similar in richness to creamy cauliflower soup for comforting bowls.

 • Bacon adds contrast and crunch